hebozhe/Lej/README.md

 - **A person with two fingers should be able to code in it.** Decent text-to-speech software should output a sentence that a decent encoder can render into Lej syntax.

 ## Lej Syntax
+Lej is meant to read very closely to natural language, but not so much that it's inaccessible to coders.
+I have so far reached this balancing act.
+### Comments
+Comments are enclosed in backticks `` ` ``.
+They can go anywhere.
+Backticks are meaningless elsewhere in the language.
 ### Type Declaration
 These types are declared by their names, alone: `val` (value, as in "truth-value") and `int` (integer), `rat` (rational number), `str` (string) and `text` (text).